 - Set dressing, decoration and props

-- Lighting set up, coloured led tubes, lasers, disco balls, globos, smoke machines.
+- Lighting set up, coloured led tubes, lasers, globos, smoke machines.

 - Primary Filming, B roll and behind the scenes